Skip to main content

 Exits

-Cover at the mean (z-score returns toward 0) or a $1,000 stop — whichever comes first.
+Cover ES at the mean (z-score returns toward 0) or a $1,000 stop — whichever comes first.
 See risk & trade management.

 The Strategy Flow chart makes the gating order clear: